twosixlabs/opacus/README.md

 Default Opacus behavior is to clip the per-sample gradients and accumulate them into summed_grad before anything else when .step() is called.
 This implementation moves clip() and accumulate_batch() to their own functions that will either be called automatically, preserving default behavior, when auto_clip_and_accum_on_step is left as True, or setting it to false allows them to be called manually instead.
 In addition, when specifying accum_passes=False, .accum_passes() can be called manually.

+4. Added moving average clipping to privacy engine

+Added a simple moving average for gradient norm multiplied by some constant at each layer that adaptively changes clipping parameter over time.
+Alternate adaptive clipping strategies can be implemented by calling privacy_engine.set_max_grad_norm().

 <hr/>